-So the essence of this new organization was to agree that the major chemicals of concern are found in these 6 categories.
-This organization allows a deeper, although easily accessible, evaluation of each class of toxic substance.
+The essence of this new organization was to agree that the major chemicals of concern are found in these 6 categories.
+The organization allows a deeper, though easily accessible, evaluation of each class of toxic substance.
 [Some are disappointed that EMF/EMR was not included, but this summary was always intended to only cover chemicals.
-It’s “toxic substances,” not all toxics.]
+It’s “toxic substances,” not all environmental toxics.]

 Flame retardants are used in furniture and baby product foam, building insulation, electronics, and other products to reduce fire hazard.
 They are detected in most Americans, with the highest levels in children, and they have been associated with endocrine disruption and reproductive, neurologic, and immune impairment as well as cancer.
 As currently used in furniture, building insulation and some other products, flame retardants do not increase fire safety.

 Endocrine disruptors interfere with the hormone signaling mechanisms of the human body.
 They are found in plastics, pesticides, flame retardants, and other products and are measured in all humans.
 EDCs cause disruption to reproductive, metabolic, neurologic, and immune systems and the thyroid at very low concentrations and are most harmful during critical windows of development of the fetus.

 Solvents are used in paint, coatings, degreasers, dry cleaning chemicals, and many other products in order to dissolve other chemical constituents.
 Many non-water based organic solvents release vapors that humans inhale and absorb.
 Some solvents are associated with neurotoxicity, reproductive toxicity, and carcinogenic effects during short-term high level exposure and over prolonged periods of low level exposure.